Jessewcs/Project/README.md

 The function, clear_inventory(file_name) was incorporated because of quarterly inventory checks.
 Inventory levels constantly fluctuate, quantities can be wrong, so the user has the option to reset their inventory and restart, usually at the beginning/end of the quarter to determine the exact quantity in stock for specific SKUs and categories.

 ### Major Challenges
+The process of incorporating the option for a user to remove an inventory item was one of my bigger struggles throughout this project.
+I knew this had to be completed because of how essential it is to be able to remove and update SKUs by their quantity in stock.
 ```python
 def list_skus(file_name):
     sku_list = []